mickeyrxl/auto_sign_app/README.md

 ### sign in an app automatically using python

-* ### First you have to install adb & uiautomator2 & weditor in your PC.
+* ### First you have to install adb & weditor in your PC, and uiautomator2 should be installed in your device.
 > Here is the guideline of uiautomator2 -> https://github.com/openatx/uiautomator2/blob/master/README.md

 * ### This command  $ adb devices will list all devices attached.
 So that youu can get the device's serial code.